NEW! Green Mortgage Makeover

 How can I check my BER rating?

-BER ratings are valid for 10 years, and you can check the status of your property by entering the MPRN from your electricity bill here
+BER ratings are valid for 10 years, and you can check the status of your property by entering the MPRN from your electricity bill here.

 How can you avail of a discounted Green Mortgate if your house currently does not have a BER rating of A or B?

-Here's a current real-world example:
+Here's a current real-world example: -

-- or a fixed 3-year rate of 4.7%.
+- or a fixed 5-year rate of 4.3%.

-Right now, the house doesn't qualify for a Green Mortgage due to its C3 rating.
+-a 5-year green rate of 3.3%, for which the house doesn't YET qualify due to its C3 BER rating.

 Kevin and Aoife have two children and use 6000 units (kWh) of electricity and 18,000 units (kWh) which are both approximately 25% above the national household average.